In this post, I’m going to discuss the best travel tips for wrestling.

 Following a maintenance plan is essential.
 It might be the difference between an enjoyable road trip or having to deal with repairs.

 Is your car ready for the road?
-Here is a common sense checklist:
+Here is a typical checklist:

 - Battery – if your battery is close to its expiration date, consider changing the battery.
 Look for corrosion.
 If the battery is corroded, then clean the posts.